Burin, Nablus: Ottoman era

 Burin was incorporated into the Ottoman Empire in 1517 with all of Palestine, and in 1596 it appeared in the tax registers as being in the nahiya of Jabal Qubal, part of the Nablus Sanjak.
-It had a population of 120 households and 5 bachelors, all Muslim.
+It had a population of 120 households and five bachelors, all Muslim.
 They paid a fixed tax rate of 33.3% on a number of crops, including wheat, barley, summer crops, olives, and goats or beehives, and a press for olives or grapes; a total of 26,445 akçe.
 The family of the Damascene scholar al-Hasan al-Burini (d.
 1615) hailed from Burin.

+The village was destroyed during conflicts involving Zahir al-Omar, but it was likely rebuilt shortly afterwards.